lwmqn/shepherd/README.md

 });
 ```

-The goal of **mqtt-shepherd** is to let you build and manage an MQTT machine network with less efforts, it is implemented as a server-side application framework with many network management functions, e.g. permission of device joining, device authentication, reading, writing and observing resources on a remote device, remotely executing a procedure on the Device.
+The goal of **mqtt-shepherd** is to let you build and manage an MQTT machine network with less efforts, it is implemented as a server-side application framework with many network management functions, e.g. permission of device joining, device authentication, reading, writing and observing resources, executing a procedure on the remote Devices.
 Furthermore, thanks to the power of node.js, making your own RESTful APIs to interact with your machines is also possible.

 **Note**: This project is planning to provide a web-client library for front-end users in the near future.